 Domestic Violence Clinic

 Clinic students have full responsibility for their cases and receive a challenging education in the art of trial advocacy under the intensive supervision of Clinic faculty.
-Through course work and client representation, students learn to excel in every phase of expedited civil litigation, including pretrial skills (counseling, interviewing, investigation, and negotiation) and trial skills (opening statement, witness direct and cross examination, closing arguments).
-Clinic participants become intimately familiar with both the extensive family and criminal law provisions applicable to their cases, as well as civil procedure and legal ethics.
+Clinic participants become intimately familiar with the extensive family law provisions applicable to their cases, as well as civil procedure and legal ethics.
 Students gain expertise in the law of evidence, typically handling exhibits including photographs, tape recordings, weapons, police reports, and medical records.
-In addition, students learn to navigate the criminal justice system by working closely with the U.S. Attorney's Office in prosecutions against their clients' abusive partners.
+In addition, students learn to navigate the criminal justice system by working closely with the U.S. Attorney’s Office in prosecutions against their clients’ abusive partners.
+In addition, students use their client representation experience to develop ideas about and implement systemic reform.

 Clinic students learn to:

-Increase the effectiveness of civil and criminal justice system interventions in domestic
+- Increase the effectiveness of civil and criminal justice system interventions in domestic violence situations.